Jack-Coutts/rust_zipper/README.md

 ## Security Note

 This program is safe to use, but always exercise caution when running executables from the internet.
-If you're concerned, feel free to review the [source code](https://github.com/Jack-Coutts/rust_zipper).